top of page

 _DSC4324-已增强-降噪.jpg

-I specialized in the finite-state model predictive control, deadbeat predictive control, model-based internal model control, advanced PWM modulation for new topology, linear frequency domain analysis, nonlinear sliding mode control, parameter robustness design, discrete-time domain analysis, multiple-DOF machine control, SiC-MOSFET/GaN/IGBT/SI-MOSFET inverter design, ranging from power 100W-200kW.
+I specialized in the finite-state model predictive control, deadbeat predictive control, model-based internal model control, advanced PWM modulation for new topology, linear frequency domain analysis, nonlinear sliding mode control, parameter robustness design, discrete-time domain analysis, multiple-DOF machine control, SiC-MOSFET/GaN/IGBT/SI-MOSFET inverter design, ranging from power 100W-MW class.

 University of Strathclyde